Cerealkillerway/materialNote/README.md

 Please visit [materialnote.js api guide](http://materialnote.org/deep-dive/) to deep dive.

-## Improvements

-Other than the obvious changes to the UI to meet material style, there are some differences and improvements in materialNote;

-- edited image popover to be shown always in the editor area
-- fided scroll causing linkPopover to be shown outside editor's area
-- options have been added to image and table dropdowns to handle materialize's styles for those items
-- color palette dropdown has been edited to meet materialize's color palette

-## API additions

 ## Settings additions

 Other to the standard summernote.js settings, materialNote have some extras (take a look at official summernote guide for the [summernote.js initialization options](http://summernote.org/deep-dive/#initialization-options)).